Scalable Hierarchical Over-the-Air Federated Learning: Experimental Results

 \section{Experimental Results}

 The learning task over the collaborating clusters is the classification on the standard MNIST and CIFAR-10 datasets.
 The classifier model for MNIST (CIFAR-10) is implemented using a CNN, which consists of two (four) $3 \times 3$ convolution layers with ReLU activation (the (two) first with 32 channels, the (two) second with 64), each (two) followed by a $2 \times 2$ max pooling; a fully connected layer with 128 units and ReLU activation; and a final softmax output layer.
 We consider both i.i.d. and non-i.i.d. distribution of dataset samples over the devices.
-For non-i.i.d. case, each device has samples of only two classes and the number of samples at different devices is different, similar to \cite{salehi_sg}.
+The number of samples at different devices is different and comes from the power law distribution $\sim 110 n^{-2}, 100 \leq n \leq 1000$.
+For non-i.i.d. case, each device has samples of only two classes, similar to \cite{salehi_sg, ding, downlink}.
 The performance is measured as the learning accuracy with reference to the test dataset over global inter-cluster iteration count $t$.
 Each performance result is evaluated as the average of 10 realization samples to account for random network distributions.

 In Fig. 2, the accuracy is shown for different intra-cluster iterations $\tau$ in the MNIST and i.i.d. scenario.
 As observed, increasing $\tau$ or $t$ improves the learning performance, justifying \textit{Remarks 1} and \textit{4}.
 The improvement gap is decreased in higher $\tau$ or $t$.
 Also, increasing $\tau$ accelerates convergence in terms of $t$.
 It shows that a minimum number of intra- and inter-cluster iterations can ensure a desirable performance.
 The latency $T_\text{L}$ given in \eqref{delay} is plotted in Fig. 3 for different $\tau$ in Fig. 2 when the target learning accuracy $95 \%$ is achieved.
 We assume $t_\text{BH} = 10 t_\text{BC}$.
 As observed, the latency is minimized at $\tau = 17$.
-For higher values, the convergence rate does not increases sufficiently to compensate for the longer time for the intra-cluster iterations.
+For higher values, the convergence rate does not increase sufficiently to compensate for the longer time for the intra-cluster iterations.